Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures pointed to a flat start Thursday as investors took a wait-and-see attitude to U.S. President Donald Trump's tax cut plans.
+U.S. stock futures pointed to a slightly higher start Thursday as investors took a wait-and-see attitude to U.S. President Donald Trump's tax cut plans.
 In Toronto, futures pointed to a lower start as oil prices continued to struggle.
 Earnings continue to flood in.
 In Canada, trade continues to be a central issue after the Trump administration changed course on a threat to back out of NAFTA.

 "Trump’s tax reform announcement did little to lift the spirits yesterday, with markets clearly deciding to ‘buy the rumour and sell the fact’," Chris Beauchamp, senior analysts at IC, said in a morning note.
 "European markets, much like their Asian counterparts, appear to have followed the negative precedent set by the U.S., with many disappointed that yesterday’s tax announcement shed very little additional light apart from the information already leaked ahead of the announcement."